qbicsoftware/research-data-management/docs/project/project_registration.md

 fields and possible selection options will appear.
 ![experimental_information](images/experimental_information_search.png)

-> [!NOTE]
+!!! info "ontology id"
->Behind each selectable options within the species, specimen and analyte input fields
->is the unique ontology identifier from the providing ontology.
+    Behind each selectable options within the species, specimen and analyte input fields is the unique ontology identifier from the providing ontology.

 Once all the required information has been provided you can create your project via the "confirm" button below or go to the previous step via the "back button".